Sorry, you need to enable JavaScript to visit this website.

 The Action Plan 2021–2024. for the strategy

-The Government published the Action Plan 2021-2024. for the 'Grade Change in Higher Education' strategy.
-As far as the development of international mobility programmes is concerned, the main responsible actors for the implementation are the Ministry of Culture and Innovation (Kulturális és Innovációs Minisztérium) and Tempus Public Foundation (Tempus Közalapítvány), and are jointly funded by the European Union and the Hungarian state budget.
-The Tempus Public Foundation is a non-profit organization with the task of managing international cooperation programmes and special projects in the field of education, training and EU-related issues (for more information see 9.4).
+The Government published the Action Plan 2021–2024. for the 'Grade Change in Higher Education' strategy.
+As far as the development of international mobility programmes is concerned, the main responsible actors for implementation are the Ministry of Culture and Innovation (Kulturális és Innovációs Minisztérium) and the Tempus Public Foundation (Tempus Közalapítvány), both of which are jointly funded by the European Union and the Hungarian state budget.
+The Tempus Public Foundation is a non-profit organisation with the task of managing international cooperation programmes and special projects in the field of education, training, and EU-related issues (for more information see 9.4).

-For the first point, the Action Plan provides financial support, mentoring programmes to prevent drop-out of disadvantaged students, specific professional support service and help the students to prepare for the mobility programme with language learning, intercultural information and support and learning and mobility guidance ('Fokozatváltás a felsőoktatásban középtávú szakpolitikai stratégia 2016.'
-2021-2024. évekre szóló cselekvési terve).
+For the first point, the Action Plan provides financial support, mentoring programmes to prevent drop-out of disadvantaged students, a specific professional support service, and helps the students to prepare for the mobility programme with language learning, intercultural information and support, and learning and mobility guidance ('Fokozatváltás a felsőoktatásban középtávú szakpolitikai stratégia 2016.'
+2021–2024. évekre szóló cselekvési terve).

 Main cross-border mobility programmes for students in formal education